Kozea/Pynuts/docs/Quickstart.rst

 So what did our code do?

 #.
-Import what we need to create this small application: Flask (to run a simple WSGI server) and Pynuts.
+Import what we need to create this small application: Flask (to run a simple WSGI server) Pynuts, and Flask-SQLAlchemy.
 #.
 Instanciate and configure a Flask application.
 #.
 Associate a SQLAchemy ORM object to it.
 #.
 Instanciate a Pynuts object based on our Flask application.